afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/new_issue_list_in_communication.md

-2) --not-resolved In the channels list item and user_directory (dm channels for direct messages ) and in the message notification when read the messages than those notification clean but again seen/visible the same notifications  when refresh the page and than so on there should be proper implementation of this one and make sure every things should be working well without anu error
+2) --not-resolved In the channels list item and user_directory (dm channels for direct messages ) and in the message notification when read the messages than those notification clean but again seen/visible the same notifications  when refresh the page and than so on there should be proper implementation of this one and make sure every things should be working well without anu error and make sure to handle the notification professionaly and corresctally when successfully read the notification than notification should be clean and there is the professional and proper implementation of the message read which should be completely realtime and every things should be working well and according to the current flow of this app

 3) --resolved  in the message-list , the messages search is not working well